 In very old cars, however, the engine flush might clean these piston rings, valves, and other parts a little too well.
 Sometimes, the gunk acts as spackle in non-metallic parts like rubber seals that have cracked with age.
 Cleaning out the gunk exposes those cracks, and the weakness of those parts becomes apparent.

-For more information about engine flushing and other related topics, follow the links on the next page.
+For more information about engine flushing and other related topics, follow the links below.

 - 5 Driving Tips to Prolong the Life of Your Engine

 - Car Smarts: Engine Performance

 - Car Smarts: Fuel Injections

 - How Camshafts Work

 - Is premium gasoline really better for luxury vehicles?

 - Amsoil.com.
 "AMSOIL Engine and Transmission Flush."
 (May 11, 2011)http://www.amsoil.com/storefront/flsh.aspx